 Ancient Greece Influence: The first alphabet with vowels

 The Ancient Greeks played an important part in the development of the alphabet.
 The first two letters of the Greek alphabet – alpha and beta – have given us the word ‘alphabet’.
+The alphabets developed after the Dark ages by the ancient Greeks were the first alphabets in a western sense with distinct consonants and vowels.

 Ancient Greece Influence on world architecture: